JSpeedie/dotfiles/README.md

 to make j and k movements easier.
 * Some regexes I would consider impressive if only because they are hard to understand.
 Highlights trailing whitespace red for easy removal and gray if it's escaped (only highlights the first escaped whitespace character).
-Gray because it's easy to see, but not in your face.
 * Here come dat statusline!
 No plugins here.
 Fairly simple statusline with a modified version of the `%m` modified flag
 * Well commented for your line-stealing needs.

 ![Gif of my sick ass prompt I worked so hard on](https://raw.githubusercontent.com/wiki/JSpeedie/dotfiles/images/bashprompt.gif)
 *.bashrc:*
-* My god.
-This was hard, ok.
-Just look at the code.
-It's horrendous.
-I'll most likely fix that in the future but for now... it works.
-Thank god.
 * Coloured prompt to make it more clear where one command's output ends and another command begins.
-* This next part is what was so hard to do.
-The `$` changes to red if the previously run command errors.
-For those interested, the reason this was so hard to achieve is because bash doesn't play nicely with non-printing characters.
-So using `tput` causes weird issues that I noticed and reported as #3.
-You have to wrap those commands with `\[` and `\]` but you can't use those with `' '` which are necessary to make sure changes are made to your prompt every time you hit enter (colour change, current directory).
+* What made this so difficult was getting the `•` to change colours upon a successfully run command or red on an unsuccessfully run command.
+For those interested, the reason this was so hard to achieve is because bash doesn't play nicely with non-printing characters which are how it sets the colour.
+This caused weird issues that I noticed and reported as issue #3.
+The solution is wrapping the code that checks for the return status of the previous command and sets the colour accordingly with `\[` and `\]`.
+However, you can't use those with `' '` which are necessary to make sure changes are made to your prompt every time you hit enter (like having the colours change, or current directory).
 Luckily you can use `\001` and `\002` as replacements with the small downside that you have to add either ` -e` to your `echo` call or use `printf`.
-* Side note: Yes this prompt is heavily based off of the one done by reddit user /u/tudurom, however they did not have a solution to #3.
+* Side note: Yes this prompt is based off of the one done by reddit user /u/tudurom, however they did not have a solution to issue #3.
 Seeing as I had to work so hard to get the functionality, I'll claim this prompt as my own, but I give full credit to them for inspiration.

 *scripts/updatedir.sh:*
-* One of my most used script.
+* One of my most used scripts.
 Compares the contents of two directories and for each file asks if you want to copy, do nothing, compare, or revert (copy in opposite direction) the files in the first to the second.
 It can take a filter (a bash command located in a file which is